carlostorrescubila/Portfolio/content/en/event/report/index.md

   postcode: ''
   country: 'Mexico'

-summary: Talk about using 'report' to learn how to automate the results of a statistical analysis in R.
+summary: Talk about using `report` to learn how to automate the results of a statistical analysis in R.
 abstract: "In this session we learned how to automate the results of a statistical analysis in R to create standardized and easy to understand reports.
-For this, we used the report package.
-This is a package belonging to the easyverse that was created to link the results of the analysis obtained in R with a manuscript."
+For this, we used the `report` package.
+This is a package belonging to the `easyverse` that was created to link the results of the analysis obtained in R with a manuscript."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.